Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/analytics-metadata.md

 **VSTS**

-This introductory tutorial provides guidance for exploring Analytics metadata.
-[OData metadata](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752662) is a machine readable description of the entity model designed to enable client consumption.
-Understanding the metadata associated with the entity model is a pre-requisite for programmatically querying the [Analytics OData v4 endpoint](data-model-analytics-service.md).
+Understanding the metadata associated with the entity model for the Analytics service is a pre-requisite for programmatically querying the [Analytics OData v4 endpoint](data-model-analytics-service.md).
+OData metadata  is a machine readable description of the entity model designed to enable client consumption.

 In this topic you'll learn how to:
 >[!div class="checklist"]